 - and demonstrate how professional translation services can help you in a variety of situations.

-Are sometimes used interchangeably when referring to translation, but doing so can lead to serious miscommunication.
+Are sometimes used interchangeably when referring to a legal translation type, but doing so can lead to serious miscommunication.

 ↳ Because they are not the same.

-The type of translation you need will depend on the following considerations:
+The type of official translation you need will depend on the following considerations: